zacharygolba/via/README.md

 ## Getting Started

-First add the following to dependencies section of your `Cargo.toml`:
+Add the following to dependencies section of your `Cargo.toml`:

 ```toml
 [dependencies]